michaelvautour/fewd-treehouse-project7/README.md

 Align self and center and then add padding???

 Or set width to 50% or insert other to dry a certain size

+Need to remove dig xhanging colours when non chart area is hit